Old (film): Plot

-Guy and Prisca Cappa are going through a divorce.
-To avoid saddening their young children Maddox and Trent, the couple take them to a tropical resort as a final family vacation.
-At their hotel, Guy and Prisca are given complimentary drinks and the children befriend Idlib, the resort manager's nephew.
+Guy and Prisca Cappa are going through a separation.
+They take their young children, Maddox and Trent, to a tropical resort as a final family vacation.
+At their hotel, Guy and Prisca are given complimentary drinks, and the children befriend Idlib, the resort manager's nephew.
 At night, Maddox and Trent overhear their parents arguing and play a message decoding game with Idlib.
+During the argument, it is revealed that Prisca has a benign slow-growing ovarian tumor.

-The next morning, the manager invites the family to a secluded beach where three additional parties are present: rapper Brendan "Mid-Sized Sedan" and his female companion, surgeon Charles, his elderly mother Agnes, his wife Chrystal and their young daughter Kara, as well as Jarin and Patricia Carmichael, a close-knit husband and wife.
+The next morning, the manager invites the family to a secluded beach where three additional parties are present: rapper Brendan "Mid-Sized Sedan" and his female companion; surgeon Charles, his elderly mother Agnes, his wife Chrystal, and their young daughter Kara; as well as Jarin and Patricia Carmichael, a close-knit husband and wife.

 Trent discovers the corpse of Brendan's companion.
 Charles grows suspicious of Brendan, who reveals that he has been experiencing nosebleeds because of his hemophilia.
 After the children rapidly turn into teenagers and Agnes suddenly dies, the families conclude that the beach is aging them, with the occupants undergoing the equivalent of one year of aging every 30 minutes.
 At least one member of each family has an underlying medical condition.
-They discover that trying to leave will result in them blacking out and waking up back to where they left.
+They discover that trying to leave will result in them blacking out and waking up back where they left.

-In a fit of rage, Charles cuts Brendan with a pocket knife, and the group watches as his injury quickly heals.
-After Prisca develops a stomach tumor, Charles performs a successful surgery to remove it.
-Brendan discovers that the body of his companion has fully decomposed in a matter of hours.
-Kara and Trent continue to age, and after having sex with each other, Kara gets pregnant.
-She gives birth, but the baby dies due to the time rapidly passing.
+In a fit of rage, Charles cuts Brendan with a pocketknife.
+The group watches as his injury quickly heals.
+Prisca's supposedly slow-growing ovarian tumor rapidly grows in size at a life-threatening rate.
+Charles successfully removes it surgically.
+Brendan discovers that his companion's body has fully decomposed in mere hours.
+Kara and Trent continue to age into their late teens, and after having sex with each other, Kara gets pregnant at a rapid pace.
+She gives birth, but the baby starves to death as the time rapidly passes.

 The attempts to leave grow increasingly tense as Charles's worsening schizophrenia causes him to kill Brendan.
-As the day goes on, Jarin drowns, Kara falls to her death, and Patricia suffers a fatal epileptic seizure.
-Guy's eyesight blurs and Prisca suffers hearing loss.
-Trent and Maddox discover the notebook of a previous traveler, along with indications of their being watched.
+As the day progresses, Jarin drowns while trying to swim for help, Kara falls to her death while trying to climb over the mountain, and Patricia suffers a fatal epileptic seizure.
+Guy's eyesight blurs, and Prisca suffers hearing loss.
+Trent and Maddox discover the notebook of a previous traveler filled with names of many people who died on the beach, along with indications of their being watched.
 At night, Charles attacks Guy and Prisca in a schizophrenic episode; Prisca runs as Charles continues to attack Guy.

-Chrystal's hypocalcemia results in her bones rupturing, killing her.
+Chrystal's hypocalcemia results in her bones repeatedly rupturing and improperly healing, gruesomely contorting her body and eventually killing her.
 Prisca returns and slashes Charles with a rusted knife, instigating a fatal blood infection that kills him.
-An elderly Guy and Prisca make amends before dying moments apart from each other.
+An elderly Guy and Prisca make amends before dying peacefully of natural causes, moments apart from each other.